Cameron-Gelin/Cameron-Gelin/README.md

 - 👋 Hi, I’m @Cameron-Gelin
-- 👀 I’m interested in Software Engineering, Cyber Security, Cloud Computing, and Data Science
+- 👀 I’m interested in Cyber Security, Cloud Computing, Data Science, and Software Engineering
 - 🌱 I’m currently looking for internship opportunities
 - 💞️ I’m looking to collaborate on any types of projects to enhance my skillset!
 - 📫 You can reach me here or on my LinkedIn!